n-kyu/pokedex-challenge/README.md

 ## Usage
 To use the Pokédex, follow these steps:

-1.Visit the homepage to view a list of Pokémon
+1. Visit the homepage to view a list of Pokémon

-2.Use the search bar to search for a specific Pokémon
+2. Use the search bar to search for a specific Pokémon

-3.Use the filter dropdown to filter Pokémon by type
+3. Use the filter dropdown to filter Pokémon by type

-4.Click on a Pokémon to view detailed information about them
+4. Click on a Pokémon to view detailed information about them

 ## Contributing
 If you would like to contribute to the Pokédex, please open an issue or pull request on the GitHub repository.